-108. One very serious question remains for consideration name- The burden on other ly, the burden which protection for steel industries and on the consumer.
-Is likely to entail on other industries and on the consumer.
+The burden on other ly, the burden which protection for steel is likely to entail on other industries and on the consumer.
 But it is clearly more convenient to defer its discussion until we have explained our proposals, for a purely hypothetical discussion is likely to be infructuous.